 Those smit markings were most colorful!
 What was?
-Called what?
 Smit markings!
-I was reading a book about shepherding which mentioned them.
-Do I have too much free time?!
-When my wife and I were in England for two months, we saw more sheep, I think, than people.
-They were on every hillside, the sheep that is!
-A slight exaggeration.
-Many of them, even the ones that grazed on the lawns of the 15th century ‘Old Manor House’ that we rented, had colorful, washable paint markings on their heads and sides.
-Red, yellow, green, blue… colors painted on the sheep.
-Called, yes, you heard right–smit markings!
-When sheep are grazing in open fields and fells, hills and valleys, they mix with those of different sheep owners.
+I’m reading a book about shepherding.
+When my wife and I are in England for two months, we see more sheep than people.
+Even ones that graze on the lawns of the 15th century ‘Old Manor House’ that we rent have colorful paint markings on their heads and sides.
+Red, yellow, green, blue.
+Called smit markings!
+When sheep are grazing in fields and fells, they mix with those of different sheep owners.
 This is their way of identifying the sheep.
 With distinctive color and shape markings.
-Those smit markings!
-Now that we know what they are, it all made sense.

-The Bible uses all kinds of varied images to reassure us that God has a way of knowing who we are, as mixed up as we may become amid the mass of humanity in this ever-growing, ever-ungodly world.
-When we docked at Mumbai, India, on our World Cruise, we decided not to leave the ship.
+The Bible reassures us that God knows who we are.
+When we docked at Mumbai, India, on our World Cruise, we decide not to leave the ship.
 Not wanting to get absorbed in over-congested traffic, amid the teeming and swarming masses.
-Instead, we watched the loading of food from one of the ship’s decks.
-Was blazing hot out.
-Humid and very uncomfortable.
-But on the ship we had whatever we wanted, whenever we wanted it.
-We could see that this was a super-crowded city.
-Reports back from those who went ashore were shocking.
-Some we knew were traumatized.
+Instead, we watch the loading of food from the dock below.
+Blazing hot outside.
+Humid and most uncomfortable.
+But onboard we have whatever we want, whenever we want it.
+We can see that this is a super-crowded city.
+Reports back from those who travel ashore are shocking.
+Some are traumatized.

-But even there, with cultures mixing and sloshing together, overflowing and bulging, the Lord knows His own.
+But even there, with masses mixing together, overflowing and bulging, the Lord knows His own.
 Have no doubt about it.
 He knows us.
 We’re marked.
-We’re provided for.
-He’ll never forget us or forsake us.
+He’ll never forget us us.
 Never.
-That you can bank on.
-Forever.
+Ever.